fiha18/Sales_call_transcript_analyser/README.md

 For call of around 30 minutes the summary is smaller (~12,000 characters) and call transcript (~28,000 character), it is better suited for general queries that do not require deep contextual information.
 This saves processing time and fits within the token limit for querying.
 Attaching Screenshots of querying to call transcript and summary for same query.
 **Steps:**
-1. **Direct Query on Summary**:
+1. **Direct Query on Summary(LLM Strategy = OpenAI)**:
    If the query appears general or focused on broad information, the summary file is used for querying directly, avoiding the need to process the full transcript.

-2. **Fallback to Full Transcript Query**:
+2. **Fallback to Full Transcript Query(LLM Strategy = OpenAI)**:
-   If the summary is not present for answering the query, the system falls back to the full transcript by searching through the chunks generated in Step 1.
+   If the summary is not present or query type is not closely related to summary, then the system falls back to the full transcript by searching through the chunks generated in Step 1.
   - Querying without summary
     ![Screenshot of querying without summary : Time 29 seconds ]( /screenshots/query_without_summary.png)
   - Querying with summary